AtmosferaUSM/server_tutorial_WRF/docs/ungrib.md

 ```

-Execute the python script to download the data.
-You must be a registered user on the NCAR website because you will be asked for password before the permission to download the data is granted.
+Execute the Python script to download the data.
+You must be a registered user on the NCAR website because you will be asked for a password before permission to download the data is granted.
 After executing the Python code, enter your NCAR website username and password.
 Then, input the start date, end date, and hourly time interval; the code will then generate a list of files to download.

     pip3 install requests
     python3 gfs_downloader.py

-Obtain the path to your GFS_Data where in this case, it is `/shared/scratch/WPS`.
-Go back to the directory where your WPS is compiled and create the symbolic link to the GFS data that you just downloaded.
-You should expect four GRIBFILE with same prefix but different labels behind, AAA, AAB, AAC and AAD.
+Obtain the path to your `GFS_Data`, where, in this case, it is `/shared/scratch/WPS`.
+Go back to the directory where your WPS is compiled and create the symbolic links to the GFS data that you just downloaded.
+You should expect four GRIBFILE with the same prefix but different labels behind, `AAA`, `AAB`, `AAC` and `AAD`.

     cd /shared/scratch/WPS
-    ./link_grib.csh /shared/scratch/WRF_Resources/GFS_Data/gfs.*
+    ./link_grib.csh /shared/scratch/WRF_Resources/GFS_Data/folder_name/gfs.*

 Create the symbolic link to the Vtable.